plmrlnsnts/http-extended/README.md

 ### Making Requests

-This package offers a variety of methods to contruct http requests:
+This package offers a variety of methods to construct http requests:

 #### prepare($wrapper = null)